 It was through this struggle that she discovered her own life purpose to serve others, beginning with elders who lived in a retirement home before moving to hospice care.

 Now, Uma serves clients across the globe in her work as a spiritual mentor for women who are struggling with life changes.
 She continues to publish insightful weekly blog posts as well as books.
-Her next memoir which focuses on her father will be out in 2021.

 In this episode, Uma shares: